Approximation and Convergence of Large Atomic Congestion Games: Congestion Games: Definitions and Notations

-When all the players have the same weight $\weight_{\play}\equiv \weight$, \citet{Ros:IJGT1973} showed that $\Wgame$ is a potential game and, as a consequence, \acp{PNE} are guaranteed to exist \citep[see also][]{MonSha:GEB1996}.
-Moreover, \citet{FotKonSpi:TCS2005} showed that every \acl{WCG} with affine costs admits an exact potential.
+When all the players have the same weight $w_{i}\equiv w$, \citet{Ros:IJGT1973} proved that $\Gamma_{{\scriptscriptstyle \Wg}}$ is a potential game and, as a consequence, pure Nash equilibria are guaranteed to exist \citep[see also][]{MonSha:GEB1996}.
+Also, \citet{FotKonSpi:TCS2005} showed that every weighted congestion game with affine costs admits an exact potential.
 Conversely, \citet{HarKliMoh:TCS2011} proved that if $\mathscr{C}$ is a class of cost functions such that every weighted congestion game with costs in $\mathscr{C}$ admits a potential, then $\mathscr{C}$ only contains affine functions.
 Existence of pure equilibria in weighted congestion games was further studied by \citet{HarKli:MOR2012}.
-Beyond these cases, one can only establish existence of equilibria in mixed strategies (\citet[][]{Nas:PNAS1950}).
+Beyond these cases, one can only guarantee the existence of equilibria in mixed strategies \citep[][]{Nas:PNAS1950}.

-\subsection{Bernoulli congestion games}
+\subsection{Bernoulli Congestion Games}